-Course Code: EEE 3612 Course Title: Analog IC Design Sessional Credit Hours: 2 per week
+Course Code: EEE 3612 Course Title: Analog IC Design Sessional

 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE3515.
 In the second part, students will design simple systems using the principles learned in EEE 3515.